Frequently Asked Questions (FAQ’s)

 - Seek permission to add members to any communication channels that are not GDPR compliant (WhatsApp is not compliant).

 - Use Email as the main communication tool.
 Contests are formal events and should be managed as such.

-Remember to ask permission from those that may be part of the organisation if you are going to add them to a group – this includes judges!
+- Ensure you use BCC.
+The only direct contact information needed is that of the Contest Chair and Chief Judge.
+Please check before sharing emails of Ballot Counters with the voting judges.
+Remember to ask permission from those who may be part of the organisation if you are going to add them to a group – this includes judges!
 As these events are formal affairs, we recommend email as the primary form of communication.

 You can find the official stance in the Online Contest Procedures.

 No, streaming of contests is not permitted.
 Hybrid contests should be conducted via a private online platform for contestants, functionaries and delegates and not streamed publically via live platforms.

 The District Council moved that all District Contests (Area, Division and District) be hybrid for the 2023/2024 program year.